 This course gives an overview of the technologies relevant to electronic business including strategic planning issues such as operating systems, networking, enterprise resource planning, supply chain management, computer security, electronic transaction processing, and other e-business issues.
 After completing this course, students should be able to understand the functions of the technologies that support e-business.
-The course will help managers confront the organizational issues of the e-business environment.
+3 credits.

-MBA 6800 Accounting Automation Prerequisite: Core courses
+MBA 6800 Accounting Automation Prerequisite: Core courses.

 The objectives of this course are: (1) to present and integrate accounting principles in such a way that no prior knowledge of computerized accounting is required; (2) to provide a hands-on approach to learning how modern computerized automated accounting systems function; and (3) to provide knowledge and hands-on experience in integrating accounting with other business applications such as spreadsheets and word processors.
-3 credit hours
+3 credits.

-MBA 6810 Communication for Accountants
+MBA 6810 Communication for Accountants Prerequisite: Core courses.

-This course is designed for MBA Accounting majors to acquire and practice the skills for effective CPA/client communications and to apply these skills during the written portions of the computer-based CPA exam.
-Em-phasis will be placed on AICPA criteria of coherent organization, conciseness, clarity, responsiveness to ques-tions, appropriateness to readers, and use of Standard English.
-Assignments will include CPA/client communi-cations such as Letters of Engagement, communicating results of accounting reviews, accounting opinions, and notes to financial statements.
+This course is designed for MBA accounting majors to acquire and practice the skills for effective CPA/client communications and to apply these skills during the written portions of the computer-based CPA exam.
+Emphasis will be placed on AICPA criteria of coherent organization, conciseness, clarity, responsiveness to questions, appropriateness to readers, and use of Standard English.
+Assignments will include CPA/ client communications such as Letters of Engagement, communicating results of accounting reviews, accounting opinions, and notes to financial statements.
+3 credits.

-MBA 6820 Forensic Accounting Prerequisite: Core courses.
+MBA 6820 Fraud Examination Prerequisite: Core courses.

 This course will emphasize the conduct of fraud examinations, including a discussion of specific procedures used in forensic accounting examinations and the reasoning behind the use of these procedures.
-Coverage ex-tends to detection, investigation, and prevention of specific types of fraud committed against organizations and individuals.
+Detection, investigation, and prevention of specific types of fraud committed against organizations and individuals.
+3 credits.

-MBA 6860 Becker Review Prerequisite: At least 36 credits
+MBA 6860 Becker Review Prerequisite: At least 36 credits.

-Becker Review - A four-part review course designed to prepare the student to sit for the new on-line CPA Ex-am.
+Becker Review - A four-part review course designed to prepare the student to sit for the online CPA Exam.
 The four parts covered are:

-- Financial Accounting & Reporting: This module covers general accounting concepts tested in this part of the CPA Exam.
+- Financial Accounting and Reporting: This module covers general accounting concepts tested in this part of the CPA Exam.
 Coverage includes GAAP (Generally Accepted Accounting Principles) for business enterprises, not-for-profit organizations, and governmental entities.
-It also addresses the necessary application skills. - Auditing & Attestation: This module covers auditing practices and the required attestation as tested on this part of the CPA Exam.
-Coverage includes auditing procedures, GAAS (Generally Accepted Auditing Stan-dards), and other related attest engagements.
-It also addresses the skills needed for application to those en-gagements, thus moving from theory to practice. - Business Environment & Concepts: This module covers general business related topics as tested in this part of the CPA Exam.
+It also addresses the necessary application skills. - Auditing and Attestation: This module covers auditing practices and the required attestation as tested on this part of the CPA Exam.
+Coverage includes auditing procedures, GAAS (Generally Accepted Auditing Standards), and other related attest engagements.
+It also addresses the skills needed for application to those engagements, thus moving from theory to practice. - Business Environment and Concepts: This module covers general business related topics as tested in this part of the CPA Exam.
 Coverage includes knowledge of general business environment and business concepts that candidates must know in order to understand the underlying business reasons for and accounting implications of business transactions.
 In addition, it also addresses the skills needed to apply that knowledge. - Regulation: This module covers regulatory issues that are tested on this part of the CPA Exam.

 Coverage includes federal taxation, ethics, professional and legal responsibilities, and business law.
 It also addresses essential skills needed to apply this knowledge.
+6 credits.